 By Mari Kristine Buckholm, 13th of January 2020

 “The same way that INVADE looks at using flexibility in batteries to accommodate more renewables onto the grid, FLEXGRID looks at easing that process by proposing market structures for batteries and different asset owners to trade their flexibility.
 So, grid operators can go to this market and get whichever flexibility is the best.
 That is the goal – and the challenge”, says Bryan Pellerin, researcher at Smart Innovation Norway.
-He adds:

 “The idea of FLEXGRID is for universities to develop future scenarios and future models on a more advanced scale.
 Looking ten years down the line, what could this look like?
 That is what the project is trying to do”.